Access Management 7.3.1

 user.store();

-Callbacks are the method that nodes use to obtain interaction with the authenticating user.
+Nodes use callbacks to enable interaction with the authenticating user.

-Calling the getCallbacks() method on a TreeContext - the sole argument to the process() method of a node - returns a list of all the callbacks that have just been displayed in the UI.
+Calling the getCallbacks(Class<t> callbackType) method on a TreeContext - the sole argument to the process() method of a node - returns all callbacks of a particular type for the most recent request from the current node.
+For example, calling context.getCallbacks(PasswordCallback.class) returns a list of the PasswordCallback callbacks displayed in the UI most recently.

-Below is an example of multiple callbacks that have been created by a node and passed to the UI:
+Below is an example of multiple callbacks created by a node and passed to the UI:

-An example of multiple callbacks that have been created by a node and passed to the UI.
+An example of multiple callbacks created by a node and passed to the UI.

-In order to process responses to callbacks, it is necessary to know which callback is at which position in the list.
+To process the responses to callbacks, you must know the order of the callbacks in the list.
 You can find the position of the callbacks created by the current node by using the constant properties for each callback position in the processing node.

 If the callbacks were created in previous nodes, their positions must be stored in the shared state before subsequent nodes can use them.